zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 The character, the more, the heavy, the object of that, the harder, the lean, the winner, and the better.

-『The flag is the sign of the car, the smoke is the sign of the fire,
+"The flag is the sign of the car, the smoke is the sign of the fire,

 The king is the symbol of the country, and the husband is the symbol of the woman.
-[SN.1.72]』
+[SN.1.72]"

 In the same way, Qiao Damo is the symbol of the vastness (the broad wisdom), the wisdom as the symbol, the wisdom as the banner, the wisdom as the flag, and the